-ICANN should use its best efforts to provide its outreach related materials, official briefings, announcements, official notices, podcasts and other e-learning materials, and policy summaries in the official UN languages.
+ICANN should use its best efforts to provide its GNSO outreach_related materials, official briefings, announcements, official notices, podcasts and other e-learning materials, and policy summaries in the official United Nation (UN) languages.
 The Committee should work with the ICANN community to assist Groups and other ICANN stakeholder to adopt a similar commitment to translation.
-[Need some details and suggestions here]
+In addition, it would be helpful if ICANN could engage multilingual contacts for newcomers.
+These contacts could be volunteers who also could respond to non-English language inquiries from prospective GNSO community members.